-Simon Stevenson is the John and Rosalind Jacobi Family Professor of Real Estate at the University of Washington.
-Prior to joining UW, Simon worked at Henley Business School, University of Reading where he was Professor of Real Estate Finance & Investment and Director of the MSc in Real Estate Finance.
-Simon previously held faculty positions at Cass Business School, City University of London and the Smurfit School of Business, University College Dublin, as well as visiting appointments at the University of Adelaide, EDHEC Business School and the University of Auckland.
+Simon Stevenson is the Robert M. Stanton Endowed Chair of Real Estate & Economic Development and Director of the Harvey Lindsay School of Real Estate and E.V.
+Williams Center for Real Estate in the Strome College of Business at Old Dominion University.
+He previously held faculty positions at the University of Washington, University of Reading, City University of London and University College Dublin, as well as visiting appointments at the University of Adelaide, EDHEC Business School and the University of Auckland.

 Originally from the North of England, Simon undertook his undergraduate degree in real estate at Liverpool John Moores University.
 He then switched track into finance, pursuing his Masters at the University of Stirling and his PhD at University College Dublin.
 These twin interests of finance and real estate have continued throughout his career, his primary research interests being in the fields of real estate capital markets & portfolio management; housing economics and international financial markets.
 He has published over 80 papers in journals such as the Journal of International Business Studies, Real Estate Economics, Journal of Real Estate Finance & Economics, Journal of International Money & Finance, Journal of Housing Economics, Regional Studies, Housing Studies, European Journal of Finance, Urban Studies, International Review of Financial Analysis and the Journal of Real Estate Research.